lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 }
 ```

-There are a few things going on here.
+A few things are going on here.

 Firstly, Ktor requires a minimum version of Kotlin `1.3`, so that coroutines can be leveraged.